My adventure in Hang Gliding

 I didn't even know what a hang glider was.
-I looked up pictures and scrolled the Kitty Hawk Hang Gliding School website.
-Apparently, the school snagged up youngsters that have never flown, hooked them into 70's style wings called Eaglets, and flew them off the side of a coastal North Carolina sand dune.
+I looked up pictures and scrolled the kitty hawk kites Hang Gliding School website.
+Apparently, the school snagged up youngsters that have never flown, hooked them into 70's style rogallo wings called Eaglets, and flew them off the side of a coastal North Carolina sand dune.

 As they learned to fly hang gliders, these pilots also learned to teach.
 The work was supposed to be hard.
 From the website: